CheetahTemplate3/cheetah3/www/developers.rst

 to be applied to maint and next at the same time.

-Anyone and everyone is encouraged to submit patches at any time, but as far as bugs or feature requests go, we try to file those *first* in the `Cheetah Bug Tracker <http://bugs.cheetahtemplate.org>`_ and then they can be organized into particular releases as is necessary.
+Anyone and everyone is encouraged to submit patches at any time, but as far as bugs or feature requests go, we try to file those *first* in the `Cheetah3 Bug Tracker <https://github.com/CheetahTemplate3/cheetah3/issues>`_ and then they can be organized into particular releases as is necessary.

 In addition to the bug tracker, Cheetah uses `Hudson <http://hudson-ci.org>`_ for